jona-tech/jona-tech/README.md

 The main purpose of this quiz is to engage musically interested persons in a different, more challenging quiz than the majority of musical quiz's available at the moment.
 It's meant for having a good time and at the same time educate the user about a wide range of musical information that varies in difficulty.
 The user interface is designed to make it easy for the user to start the quiz without instructions or further information about the topic.

-The quiz has three layouts: Start, Quiz and Restart
+The quiz has three layouts: Start, Quiz and Restart/Valuation

 The site has been created as a milestone project for the Code Institute's Diploma in Full Stack Software Development program.